Pest Control

 Closing off any large openings with metal flashings is a great place to start.
 Minks can chew and claw through softwood given enough time, so wood fences should not be considered.
 On top of this, sealing small holes in your wall with caulk or expanding foam is another excellent way to prevent minks from getting in.

 Consider using steel wool with the expanding foam or caulk for even more defense regarding small holes in your fence.
-With these barriers in place, minks will not be able to chew through.
+With these barriers in place, minks cannot chew through.

 Live Stock

-When trying to keep your chickens or other poultry safe, consider building your coups up off the ground with chicken wire with holes no larger than 1 inch in diameter.
+When keeping your chickens or poultry safe, consider building your coups up off the ground with chicken wire with holes no larger than 1 inch in diameter.
 This will make it difficult, if not impossible, for minks to squeeze into your chicken coups.
 This defense will also provide plenty of ventilation for the chickens.

 2. Motion Activated Sprinklers

 One of the most effective mink repellents is motion-activated sprinklers.
 There are two types of sprinklers available.
-The first is easier to set up, but it will require more maintenance.
+The first is easier to set up but requires more maintenance.
 The sprinkler can be refilled.

 Set these sprinklers in the appropriate locations and regularly keep them topped up with water.
-You will not need to bother filling batteries with the water because the refillable sprinklers contain a small solar panel to keep it charged and spraying those pesky minks.
+You will not need to bother filling batteries with water because the refillable sprinklers contain a small solar panel to keep them charged and spraying those pesky minks.

 The refillable motion-activated sprinkler is the polar opposite of the second kind.
 This sprinkler is more difficult to install but does not require any maintenance.
-You’ll need to connect this sprinkler to a water source, such as a hose.
+You must connect this sprinkler to a water source like a hose.
 Although this sprinkler may be powered by the sun, many require batteries.

 Where To Set Up Motion Activated Sprinklers

-When deciding where to put your sprinklers, it’s critical to find access points to the areas where you’re most concerned about minks coming in.
-If you have chickens, rabbits, or other types of birds, or if you have barns, keeping minks out is crucial.
+When deciding where to put your sprinklers, finding access points to the areas where you’re most concerned about minks coming in is crucial.
+Keeping minks out is crucial if you have chickens, rabbits, or other types of birds, or barns.
 With that in mind, these will be the most important places to consider when installing motion-activated sprinklers.

 Set up the sprinklers with the stakes that come with them in front of potential entryways to these crucial regions.
 You might even use them to create a perimeter defense around your home.

-Another brilliant place to put your sprinklers is around the areas where the minks are entering your property.
-Consider setting them to the base of your fence or trees.
+Another brilliant place to put your sprinklers is around the areas where minks enter your property.
+Consider setting them at the base of your fence or trees.

 3. Setting Up Motion Activated Lights